Don Mattingly: Legacy

-Mattingly finished his career with 2,153 hits, 222 home runs, 1,007 runs scored, 1,099 RBIs, and a .307 lifetime batting average.
+Mattingly finished his career with 2,153 hits, 222 home runs, 1,007 runs scored, 1,099 RBIs, with three Silver Slugger Awards.
+His .307 lifetime batting average then placed him behind only Tony Gwynn (then at .336), Wade Boggs (then at .334), Rod Carew (.328), Kirby Puckett (.318) and Roberto Clemente (.317) among players with 5,000 at bats since the major league expansion era began in 1961.
 He is commonly cited as the best Yankee player to have never played in a World Series.
 His career had bad timing, as the Yankees lost the World Series the year before he broke into the big leagues and they ended up winning the World Series in the first year of Mattingly's retirement, not to mention the Yankees had the best record in the American League in 1994 before the strike.
-This World Series drought (1982–1995) was the longest in Yankees history since the start of the Babe Ruth era, and it was worsened by the player's strike in 1994, which ended a promising chance for a World Series title.
+This World Series drought (1982–1995) was the longest in Yankees history since the start of the Babe Ruth era in 1920, and it was worsened by the strike, which ended a promising chance for a World Series title.

-Buck Showalter, Mattingly's last manager during his playing days and a former teammate in the minor leagues, attributed Mattingly's calmness to the controversies he was subjected to as manager of the Dodgers to Mattingly's regularly having to deal with even more craziness during his time with the Yankees.
+Buck Showalter, Mattingly's last manager during his playing days and a former teammate in the minor leagues, attributed Mattingly's calmness to the controversies he was subjected to as manager of the Dodgers to Mattingly's experience as a player having to deal with controversies during his time with the Yankees.

 The Yankees retired Mattingly's number 23 and dedicated his plaque for Monument Park at Yankee Stadium on August 31, 1997.
 The plaque calls him, "A humble man of grace and dignity, a captain who led by example, proud of the pinstripe tradition and dedicated to the pursuit of excellence, a Yankee forever."
 Additionally, his uniform number with the Double-A Nashville Sounds (18) was retired by the team in a ceremony at Herschel Greer Stadium attended by Mattingly on August 12, 1999.